ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```
 CTest.exe exec TestApplication.exe -log=out.txt
 ```
-The `exec` parameter means that new application with the specified executable file will be launched.
+The `exec` parameter means that the new application with the specified executable file will be launched.
-The `-log` parameter allows us to specify log file for CTest output.
+The `-log` parameter allows us to specify the log file for CTest output.

 You can use the standard `cmd.exe` Windows utility to launch applications with parameters.
 When you launch the CTest application, you will see the window of our TestApplication.
 The `life` parameter is decreasing in this window until 0.
 You can interrupt the CTest application after the TestApplication has finished it work.

-Now we have the `out.txt` file with all information that has gathered by CTest.
+Now we have the `out.txt` file with all information that was gathered by CTest.
 Let us consider this file in details.

 You can find these lines in the log file:
 ```